Comprehensive Salary Management in Enterprises: 2026 Guide

 - Excessive data retention without legal justification

-Cybersecurity and NIS2 Directive
+Cybersecurity and NIS2 directive

-- Traceability of access and modifications
+- Traceability of accesses and modifications

-- Business continuity and recovery plans
+- Business continuity and disaster recovery plans

 - Notification of security incidents to ANSSI within 24 hours